splunk/observability-workshop/docs/lambda/initial_run_env.md

     mvn spring-boot:run
     ```

-On the first run SpringBoot will download a lot of packages, be patient!
+On the first run SpringBoot will download a lot of packages like in the image below, be patience!

 The next runs will be much faster.
 ![ec2-download](../images/lambda/initial_run/downloading.png){: .zoom}

-but if everything is loaded you should see the SpringBoot logo.
+but as soon as everything is loaded, you should see the SpringBoot logo.

 ![ec2-loaded](../images/lambda/initial_run/Springboot.png){: .zoom}